nanoporetech/dorado-docs/docs/models/models.md

 # Models

 Dorado basecalling relies upon machine learning models to decode the raw nanopore sequencing data.
-The appropriate model for your data will be automatically selected by `dorado basecaller` using the [model selection complex]({{find("complex")}}).
+The appropriate model for your data will be automatically selected by Dorado `basecaller` using the [model selection complex]({{find("complex")}}).
 However, you can also manually select a model using the naming conventions below.

 There are a number of factors which define a basecalling model, but the key factors are broadly summarised by the balance of performance and accuracy that models provide, and the data that the model was trained to accurately decode.